serverless/serverless-graphql/README.md

 ### `package.json`

-- depdendencies: depdendencies used by the front-end
+- dependencies: dependencies used by the front-end
-- devDepdendencies: depdendencies used to package the front-end application & running the local environment
+- devDependencies: dependencies used to package the front-end application & running the local environment

 ### `api/package.json`

-- depdendencies: depdendencies used on AWS Lambda
+- dependencies: dependencies used on AWS Lambda